 I subscribe to over 50 blogs/RSS feeds.
 The topics vary from CMS to marketing to social media and general technology news.
 I recommend also subscribing to a couple news site RSS feeds as it’s important to keep up on your current events, no matter what industry you’re in.

 Now, I don’t read every single post that comes in through my 50+ RSS feeds, but I do browse the headlines (side note – this is why blog titles are SO important!) and select posts that I think would either teach me something new or that I would like to share with our customers.
 Scrolling through these blog posts will help you get an idea of what is going on in your industry and can inspire your own blog posts.

 - Talk to your colleagues.
 Especially people who don’t work in your department.

 You have a vast amount of resources within your own company, use them!
 Talk to people within your company, get their point of view on topics, issues, concerns.
 Even if you’re not talking directly about your brand, talking can inspire some excellent posts.
 Perhaps one of your coworkers brings up a problem that they have that a lot of your customers have as well.
 Talking with them can give you an in-depth look at what some of your customers may be feeling and help you address the issue better than anyone else, leading to more shares and higher SEO.

 - Revisit old posts.

 Have you or someone else in your company written an opinion piece about an industry trend?
 Now that some time has passed, do you still have the same opinion?
 Revisiting old posts is a great way to link back to previous content as well as create new content for your visitors.
-I did something like this when I revisited my Google+ post after the platform had been around for a year.

 - Create lists.